osm2pgsql-dev/osm2pgsql-website/_manual/06-flex-output.md

 you are using the `insert()` command on a table (and not `add_row()`, see below).

+An index will only be built automatically for the first (or only) geometry column you define.
+The table will be [clustered](#clustering-by-geometry) by the first (or only) geometry column (unless disabled).

 The supported geometry types are:

 | Geometry type      | Description |